 Welcome

 Welcome to QBioS.
-The Interdisciplinary Graduate Program in Quantitative Biosciences (QBioS) at Georgia Tech was established in 2015, our inaugural class of 9 Ph.D. students joined us in Fall 2016.
-In fall 2023, we welcome our eighth cohort, with 38 active Ph.D. students and 16 alumni.
-QBioS has more than 50 participating program faculty representing six participating Schools within the College of Sciences.
+The Interdisciplinary Graduate Program in Quantitative Biosciences (QBioS) at Georgia Tech was established in 2015, with our inaugural class of Ph.D. students joining us in Fall 2016.
+In fall 2024, we welcome our ninth cohort, with 40 active Ph.D. students and 25 alumni.
+QBioS has 60 participating program faculty representing six participating Schools within the College of Sciences.
 We welcome applications from students interested in innovative research on living systems building upon a foundation of rigorous and flexible training.
 The QBioS program will prepare a new generation of researchers for quantitative challenges, new discoveries, and fulfilling careers at the interface of the physical, mathematical, computational and biological sciences.
-Apply by December 1, 2023 to join the class of students entering the QBioS Ph.D. program in August 2024.
+Apply by December 1, 2024 to join the class of students entering the QBioS Ph.D. program in August 2025.

 News and Events